To journalists and members of the media who wish to contact me, please read:

-When I posted some of these fake news stories on my now-closed Instagram account, the overwhelming response was “Don’t worry about it, nobody believes a word the media says anyway.”
+When I exposed these fake news stories on my now-closed Instagram account, the overwhelming response was “Don’t worry about it, nobody believes a word the media says anyway.”
 So that’s the price they have all paid – the honest and ethical ones included.

-The most consistent false claim they like to copy and paste is that I’ve had dozens of surgical operations, with the numbers 47 and 55 appearing repeatedly.
-I can’t even NAME 47 operations and I’ve been in the business over 33 years.
-Anyone whose had 47 operations would look like a patchwork quilt and probably have health issues as a result.
+The most consistent false claim they like to copy and paste is that I’ve had dozens of surgical operations, with the numbers 47 and 52 appearing repeatedly.
+I can’t even NAME 47 operations and I’ve been in the business almost 35 years.
+Anyone whose had 47 or more operations would look like a patchwork quilt and probably have health issues.

 Specific details of exactly what I’ve had done have never been revealed publicly or to the media and are only discussed with individual clients during a private consultation if they ask.
-The wildly varying outlandish surgery “lists” attributed to me are laughably inaccurate.
+The wildly varying outlandish surgery “lists” attributed to me are pure fiction and laughably inaccurate.